 Rest.

-How can one tiny word inspire visions of green pastures dappled in sunshine, a Pawley’s Island hammock swinging in an ocean breeze, and a sleep so deep that an elephant stampede can’t disturb it?
+How can one tiny word inspire visions of green pastures dappled in sunshine, a Pawley’s Island hammock swinging in an ocean breeze, or a sleep so deep that an elephant stampede can’t disturb it?

 And how can yearning for this kind of rest make us feel more tired than ever?
 Bone weary, even, when we think about what we could have, but don’t.
 Like we’ve glimpsed the magic unicorn we know doesn’t exist, but wish it did.